List of Legends of Tomorrow characters: Grodd

-Grodd (voiced by David Sobolov) is a hyper-intelligent Gorilla with telepathic powers as a result of being experimented on and former ruler of Gorilla City.
+Grodd (voiced by David Sobolov) is a hyper-intelligent Gorilla with telepathic powers as a result of being experimented on.
+He is the former ruler of Gorilla City.
 When the Legends break the timeline, Grodd is time displaced to the Vietnam War.
 He tries to take over the Waverider before being knocked out and falling into a napalm fire caused by an air strike.
 However he is saved by Damien Darhk who persuades him to join him in Mallus' campaign.
 He first appeared on The Flash.

 Introduced in season four

 Hank Heywood

 Henry "Hank" Heywood, Jr. (portrayed by Thomas F. Wilson in the present, Patrick Lubczyk in the 1970s) is the father of Nate Heywood and the son of Henry Heywood, Sr. He is the primary funder of the Time Bureau, but secretly is also involved with something called "Project Hades".
 When a group of unidentified men attempt to kidnap a creature from the Time Bureau, Hank alters the security footage to attempt to hide their existence.
 He has also been shown in the company of the demon Neron, disguised as Desmond.
 When Hank attempts to break off the relationship, Neron kills him.
 Following his death, Nate discovers that Hank was actually trying to train the magical creatures for a theme park named "Heyworld", based on a drawing Nate had made when he was nine years old, believing it could unify the country.
 The Legends go on to realize his dream.
 After Constantine tricks Neron into killing Nate, Hank's ghost meets up with Nate's ghost stating how proud he is of him starting Heyworld.
 While stating that he loves his son, Hank gives Nate the push needed to bring him back to life.

 The 1970 version of the character is encountered by the Legends in season two.

 Hank was originally designed as season four's "big bad", an unrepentant antagonist who would torture creatures and turn them into super soldiers, but when the show's writers saw Wilson's performance and got to know him as a person, the character was rewritten as more sympathetic and likable.